 There are certain risk factors for both type 1 and type 2 diabetes.
 This isn’t an exhaustive list, and even adults can develop type 1 diabetes, though it’s rare.

 |Type||Who is at risk|

-|type 2||• those over age 45|
+|type 2||being over age 45|

-• those who have a family history of diabetes
+having a family history of diabetes

-• those who have high blood pressure
+having high blood pressure

-• those who have abnormal triglyceride or HDL cholesterol levels
+having abnormal triglyceride or HDL cholesterol levels

-• those with a history of insulin resistance
+having a history of insulin resistance

 - your symptoms